pvn-a/FineTech2k20/README.md

 ```
 ### Second_Max
 ```
-Implement Stepanov's Binary counter to find the second biggest in an array of integers.<br/>
+Implement Stepanov's Binary counter to find the second biggest in an array of integers.
-The number of elements may be an exact power of 2 or may not be.<br/>
+The number of elements may be an exact power of 2 or may not be.
-The algorithm should have at most n + logn - 2 comparisons.(However when n is odd the number of comparisons can be little more)<br/>
+The algorithm should have at most n + logn - 2 comparisons.(However when n is odd the number of comparisons can be little more)
 It may use extra space proportional to (logn) ^ 2.
 ```